selmux/ICS-Security/README.md

 2- Gas/Cylinder Matlab model

 I created this model during my doctorate research program.
-The files are in the "Gas_model" folder.
+The files are in the "Gas Model" folder.

  Many projects are coming .
 Stay tuned  !